Rapides Parish, Louisiana: Government and infrastructure

 Rapides Parish is solidly Republican in presidential elections.
 In 2016, Hillary Clinton suffered the worst defeat for a Democratic candidate in the county since Walter Mondale in 1984, Although her husband, Bill, won the parish in 1996 during his reelection bid, this stands as the last time Rapides Parish voted for a Democratic candidate.

 Education

 Rapides Parish School Board operates public schools.

+By 1993 the district had established a secondary school for students with behavior issues, called Redirection Academy.
+That year, the U.S. federal court system stopped the district from establishing a magnet school for academically advanced students.